• Skip to main content

 Dry Storage on the Hells bay

 Storage always seems to be an issue for me as I tend to carry more than I need.
 There’s an impressive amount of dry storage on the Pro.
-Two large hatches in the rear which I use for my tackle bag, fly boxes, camera and anchor.
+Two large hatches in the rear which I use for my boat bag fly boxes.
 The boat seems to perform the best with weight back and on the starboard side.
 A large live-well is centered perfectly between the port and starboard hatches.
 I use live bait from time to time and the semi-circular tank keeps bait feisty all day.
 Additionally, the bow storage is massive!
 Beneath the front hatch I keep two large deep cycle batteries that power my 80 lb thrust Minkota I Pilot.
 Even with two large batteries up front there’s still ample storage in the bow.
 I stow all my safety gear and any personal items clients may bring with plenty of room to spare.

 Hells Bay Pro

-Hell’s Bay uses Ramlin dry trailers.
-I absolutely love the dry launch Ramlin trailer!
-Dunking my skiff in saltwater hundreds of times a year takes a toll on bearings, hubs, hardware and the lights.
-The dry launch solves all the issues that come from dunking the trailer in the saltwater.
-The dry launch trailer is super easy to launch and load.
-Simply back the trailer till the tires touch the water line and gently push the skiff off.
-The Ramlin features walking boards down the side so you can walk the boat off as well.
-Spraying the bunks with liquid rollers every couple trips helps to keep it sliding off with ease.
+Hell’s Bay uses Ramlin dry launch trailers, and I absolutely love them!
+Dunking my skiff in saltwater hundreds of times a year can really take a toll on bearings, hubs, hardware.
+The dry launch trailer eliminates all of those issues.
+It’s as simple as backing the trailer until the tires touch the waterline and gently push the skiff off.
+The Ramlin also features walking boards along the sides, allowing you to walk the boat off if you prefer.
+Spraying the bunks with liquid rollers every couple of trips helps the boat slide off even more smoothly.

 Hell's Bay Professional - poling the flats